klebergermano/bash-script-to-push-site-ghpages/README.md

 First you will need to have the branch gh-pages already created in your repository.
 After that make sure the BUILD_FOLDER (_site) and the PUSH_FOLDER (_site_ghpages) are ignored by your gitignore.

-To execute the script you should allow it to run as a executable in your machine, to do so with Bash/Git Bash run:
+To execute the script you should allow it to run as a executable in your machine, to do so, with Bash/Git Bash run:

 ```
 chmod u+x push_ghpages.sh